MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/oem-guidance-on-registry-keys-for-video-stabilization.md

 ---
-title: Video stabilization registry settings
+title: Video Stabilization Registry Settings
 description: The OEM-set MaxPixelsPerSecond value in the VideoStabilization registry key enables OEMs to configure video stabilization settings on a device and apply video stabilization to a video at capture-time. ms.date: 04/20/2017
 ---